Alen Gas and Condensate Field, Bioko Island, Equatorial Guinea

 The field development plan for Alen discovery was approved by the Ministry of Mines, Industry and Energy of the Republic of Equatorial Guinea in January 2011.

-The sanctioned plan calls for drilling of up to six subsea wells tied to a fixed platform.
-Three of them will be production wells and the other three will be natural gas injection wells.
+The sanctioned plan called for the drilling of up to six subsea wells tied to a fixed platform.
+Three of them are production wells and the other three are natural gas injection wells.

 Development drilling was started in late 2011 by Atwood Hunter semi-submersible rig and Atwood Aurora jack-up vessel.

-The associated condensate will be initially sent to the platform, where it will be separated into liquid and gas.
-The stripped gas will be re-injected into the wells.
-The condensate liquids are planned to be transported via a pipeline to the Aseng floating production, storage and offloading vessel (FPSO), which is deployed in Block I about 24km to the south.
+The associated condensate is initially sent to the platform, where it is separated into liquid and gas.
+The stripped gas is re-injected into the wells.
+The condensate liquids are transported via a pipeline to the Aseng floating production, storage and offloading vessel (FPSO), which is deployed in Block I about 24km to the south.

 Infrastructure of Noble Energy's Alen field

-Infrastructure for the Noble Energy-operated Alen field will be comprised of two platforms.
-One will be a well head platform while the other will be a central processing platform (CPP).
-They will be connected by a bridge.
+Infrastructure for the Noble Energy-operated Alen field includes two platforms.
+One is a well head platform while the other is a central processing platform (CPP).
+They are connected by a bridge.

-The condensate processing facility or the CPP will be deployed in about 85m water.
+The condensate processing facility or the CPP was deployed in about 85 metres of water.
 It is designed to process 440MMcfd of natural gas and 40,000bpd of condensate.

 The facility has been purposefully designed to be exploited as a gathering hub.
 The ultimate handling capacity of the platform can reach up to 750MMcfd.

-The platform will be fitted with a 610mm riser so that it can easily be connected to the future gas sales line.
+The platform is fitted with a 610mm riser so that it can easily be connected to the future gas sales line.

 Contracts awarded for the liquid-rich field